tasket/Qubes-vpn-support/README.md

 Qubes-vpn-support can handle either Tor-over-VPN (configuring sys-whonix `netvm` setting to use VPN VM) or the reverse, VPN-over-Tor (configuring VPN VM `netvm` setting to use sys-whonix).
 The latter requires the VPN client to be configured for TCP instead of UDP protocol, and a different port number such as 443 may be required by your VPN provider; For openvpn this can all be specified with the `remote` directive in the config file.

 ### Using clients other than OpenVPN
 The main issue with using another client is how you run it.
-For standalone configs, you can add a systemd .service file to /rw/config and adjust rc.local to use that instead.
-See the supplied .service file as an example of running under the `qvpn` group.
-For template installations, adding a .conf file under /lib/systemd/system/qubes-vpn-handler.d is sufficient.
+In most cases, adding a .conf file under qubes-vpn-handler.d to change the relevant variables and options should be sufficient.

-Passing the DNS addresses to `qubes-vpn-ns` is another issue: If your client doesn't automatically pass `foreign_option` vars in the same format as openvpn, then use the `vpn_dns` environment variable as explained in the script comments.
+Passing the DNS addresses to `qubes-vpn-ns` is another issue: If your client doesn't automatically pass `foreign_option` vars in the same format as openvpn, then on connection set the `vpn_dns` environment variable to one or more DNS addresses separated by a space.

 Since it is the job of a VPN vendor to focus tightly on __link__ security, you should be wary of VPN clients that try to manipulate iptables directly to secure the system's overall communications profile; they probably don't take Qubes' network topology into account.
 Normally, security should be added to a VPN setup from the OS or specialty scripts (like these) or by the admins and users themselves.
 An exception to this is the LEAP bitmask client, which alters iptables with its own anti-leak rules that account for Qubes.